If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

-Very simple recipe.
-Marinade 4 chicken thighs in 8 oz. teriyaki sauce, 2 Tbsp. of sesame oil, 2 tsp each of minced garlic, ginger, lemon juice, and brown sugar or sugar substitute.
+This is a very simple recipe.
+Just marinade 4 chicken thighs in 8 oz. teriyaki sauce, 2 Tbsp. of sesame oil, and 2 tsp each of minced garlic, ginger, lemon juice, and brown sugar or sugar substitute.
 Grill or bake at 350 for 30 – 35 minutes.
 I use pre-made, bagged Taylor Farms Asian Cashew Chopped salad.

-Fancy French words for in parchment paper.
+It’s Wednesday, and if you following my dinner plan you’re enjoying not really having to think about dinner!
+So, “en Papillote” is French for in parchment paper.
 Each parchment packet contains 1 fillet of halibut, 1 Tbsp. of unsalted butter, 1 tsp of lemon pepper, 1 tsp of minced shallots, and a pinch of salt.
 You can add thinly sliced lemons, mushrooms, or matchstick bell pepper, if you prefer.
 Fold up all sides, crimping edges, and bake at 350 for 15 minutes.

 Thursday: Pulled Pork Sandwiches with Coleslaw.

-I use leftover Carnitas from Tuesday.
-Add barbecue sauce when reheating the Carnitas.
-Add it to Brioche buns, my family love these.
-We usually get ours from Wal-Mart or their Neighborhood Market.
+How easy is this idea?
+I use leftover Carnitas from Tuesday!
+Then, add barbecue sauce when reheating the Carnitas.
+Top it with brioche buns and you have pulled pork.
+My family love these.
+We usually get brioche buns from Wal-Mart or their Neighborhood Market.
 I use pre-shredded, bagged cabbage and add Marie’s coleslaw dressing.

+This is one of my most favorite dinners!
 I love caprese salad and it’s really easy to make at home.
-I buy the sliced, fresh logs of mozzarella cheese and use Roma or Heirloom tomatoes.
+Just buy the sliced, fresh logs of mozzarella cheese and use Roma or Heirloom tomatoes.
 Slice the tomatoes as thick as the mozzarella cheese, then alternate them across your plate.
 Sprinkle with sliced fresh basil leaves and balsamic vinegar.
 Add you favorite grilled steak as your entrée.